- Religion and Philosophy»

-Shavuot was the fourth, and middle, of the seven Biblical feasts, and also in the middle of the three that are considered pilgrim feasts, where the men of God were required to appear before the Lord, at the temple in Jerusalem.
+Shavuot was the fourth, and middle, of the seven Biblical feasts, and also in the middle of the three that are considered pilgrim feasts.
+Pilgrim feasts required the men of God to appear before the Lord at the temple in Jerusalem.
 This could indicate to us that there is something in this Feast that is central and foundational to our understanding of God's full plan.

 Counting of the Omer

 Shavuot, a celebration of the first fruits of the wheat harvest, commenced what was known as the "Counting of the Omer" in which fifty days were counted from the Passover.
 During this time, between Passover and Shavuot, a sacrifice of an omer of barley was offered in the temple daily, in anticipation of the wheat harvest which coincided with the celebrating of the giving of the Torah on Mount Sinai.